cfsamson/print-perf/README.md

 # Dependecies

-I don't think super-small convenience code like this should pull inn any dependencies so I try to avoid them.
+I don't think super-small convenience code bits like this should pull inn any dependencies so I try to avoid them.
 This crate currently depends on no other crates.

 # Stability